hungaikev/braces/README.md

 ## Plan and to-do-list

+0. Start off by explaining the domain model for Braces.
+Walk through an architecture diagram with all pieces we want to create.

-1. Set up HTTP service : ping service to show how easy it is to get started -> explain the bits required : understanding of basic Akka Http building blocks
+1. Set up HTTP service : ping service to show how easy it is to get started -> explain the bits required : understanding of basic Akka Http building blocks -> Akka Http has actors and streams available by default -> Explain the actor model, its shortcomings and why streams is the remedy -> Power of actor model: Distributed programming
+  -> Introduce the Reactive Manifesto

 2. Create WS connection and stream messages
   -> introduce Akka Streams and some of its basic functionality